ElektraInitiative/libelektra/doc/help/elektra-contracts.md

 elektra-contracts(7) -- contracts for plugins
 =============================================

-Each plugin in a backend can cause run time errors.
-Additionally, the chaining of the plugins can introduce further run time errors.
+Each plugin in a backend can cause run-time errors.
+Additionally, the chaining of the plugins can introduce further run-time errors.
 For example, a plugin can modify keys so that the next plugin cannot process these keys anymore.
 Or a plugin can omit changes to the keys that are required by the next plugin.
 To deal with such situations in